HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 You have already created two applications that can produce orders.
 These act as a substitute for a website with users creating orders.
 One takes in order details from manual input (`GAB.Console.ManualInput`), the other creates a high volume of orders randomly in order to simulate high volume traffic (`GAB.Console.AutomaticInput`).
 They have been designed to run locally on a developer computer.

 Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they store orders to a table in Azure Table Storage.
-You will need to create a table called "orders".
+You will need to create a table called **orders**.

 1) Replace the class `InMemoryOrderStorage` with a new class called `AzureTableStorageOrderStorage`.